Write for Spine

 Hello, my name is Diego and I’m the founder of Into The Spine.
 Hope you are keeping well and staying safe.

 One of the first things I thought about when creating the site was the possibility of building a new place for writers from all over the world.
-I want contributors to talk about the stuff they love and tell stories about games, from indies to AAAs.
-Since 2018, we have established ourselves as a site that hosts diverse voices, along with supporting new folks in different ways both during and after publication.
-Folks over at Patreon have been a huge help along the way, too.
+I want contributors to share stories about and around games.
+Since 2018, Spine has established itself as a site that hosts diverse voices, along with supporting newer folks in different ways both during and after publication.
+The site is entirely reader-supported via Patreon.

-Keep in mind that we’re particularly looking for atypical, niche angles – there’s already many other sites where you can take your longform reporting or criticism (we can’t afford those!).
-And please, don’t pitch us extremely timely ideas, since our schedule varies month per month and we can’t guarantee an immediate response either.
+Keep in mind Spine is particularly looking for atypical, niche angles – thereare already many other sites where you can take your reporting or criticism pitches (can’t afford those!)
+Also, please don’t pitch timely ideas, as the site is beholden to a fluctuating weekly schedule and can’t guarantee an immediate response either.

-Pitches: Ideas should presented in a short manner – sometimes one paragraph is more than enough, and we’re happy to work with you to finish developing an idea or angle.
-And please, don’t forget to add a brief introduction about yourself.
-Also, include some links to your previous work (if you have them), either from a site or a personal blog, links to socials or your portfolio, and don’t pitch us reviews.
+Pitches: Ideas should be presented in a short manner – sometimes one paragraph is more than enough.
+If you’re new to pitching, don’t fret, as we can work together to finish developing an idea or angle.
+Don’t forget to add a brief introduction about yourself, as well as links to your previous work (if you have them), either from a site or a personal blog.
+Links to socials or your portfolio are welcome, and don’t pitch us reviews.
+Seriously.
 For any additional details, refer to our freelancing guide.

 Fragments